Presidential Facts about George Washington

 Although Washington was physically strong, he was not the indomitable human force that popular history paints.
 He was often sick, particularly with infections.
 These were serious infections, many of them life-threatening.

-George Washington Themes
+Presidential Podcast: George Washington

 George Washington